Limb-Length Discrepancy and Limb Differences

 Proper initial assessments by qualified pediatric orthopedic providers can reduce the likelihood of long-term complications and increase the likelihood that nonsurgical management will be effective.
 In most cases, very mild limb-length discrepancies require no formal treatment at all.

-As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s Specialty Healthcare are experts in diagnosing, treating and managing limb-length conditions—whether your child is born with the condition, or it develops over time.
+As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s are experts in diagnosing, treating and managing limb-length conditions—whether your child is born with the condition, or it develops over time.

 Treatments for limb-length discrepancies and differences vary, depending on the cause and severity of your child’s condition.
 Orthopedic surgeons at Gillette are experts in typical and atypical growth and development, which helps in planning treatments that offer your child a lifetime of benefits.